microsoft/Project-Yellowstone-Documentation/business-central/sales/actual-vs-budget.md

 ---
 ### Variance

-The **Variance** shows the difference between the actual sales quantity and the budget quantity.
-This metric helps to track the performance of the actual quantity sold against the budgeted quantity.
+The *Variance* shows the difference between the actual sales quantity and the budget quantity.

 **Formula**